rokath/trice/doc/ReadMe.md

 #### `remoteDisplay` switch '-ds'
 As example executing `trice rd -list examples/til.json  -port COM38 -ds` opens a separate display window automatically on the same PC.
 ![](./README.media/displayServer.gif)

+### Common subcommand switches reference

+Which subcommand switches are usable for each subcommand is shown with `trice help`.
+This gives also information about their default values.

+#### subcommand switch '-baud' (COM port baudrate)
+- This is an `int` switch.
+It has one parameter.
+Its default value is `115200`.
+- It is the only setup parameter.
+The other values default to 8N1 (8 data bits, no parity, one stopbit)

+#### subcommand switch '-color' (palette)
+- This is a `string` switch.
+It has one parameter.
+Its default value is `default`.
+- The `alternate` value uses a different color palette.
+- 'off' suppresses all color information.
+Useful for redirecting in a file.

+#### subcommand switch '-dry-run' (no changes)
+- This is a `bool` switch.
+It has no parameters.
+Its default value is **false**.
+If the switch is applied its value is **true**.
+- `trice u -dry-run` will change nothing but show changes it would perform without the `-dry-run` switch.

+#### subcommand switch '-ipa' (IP address)
+- This is a `string` switch.
+It has one parameter.
+Its default value is `localhost` (127.0.0.1).
+You can specify this swich if you intend to use the remote display option to show the output on a different PC in the network.

+#### subcommand switch '-ipp' (IP port)
+- This is a `string` switch.
+It has one parameter.
+Its default value is `61497`.
+You can specify this swich if you want to change the used port number for the remote display functionality.

+#### subcommand switch '-key' (encryption password)
+- This is a `string` switch.
+It has one parameter.
+Its default value is `none`.
+If you change this value you need to compile the target with the appropriate key.
+- This option is recommended if you deliver firmware to customers and want protect the trice log output.
+This does not work together with the `#define TRICE_STRINGS FULL_RUNTIME` option right now.

+#### subcommand switch '-lf' (logfile)
+- This is a `string` switch.
+It has one parameter.
+Its default value is `trice.log`.
+All trice output of the appropriate subcommands is appended per default into the logfile trice additionally to the normal output.
+Change the filename with `-lf myName.txt` or switch logging off with `-lf off`.

+#### subcommand switch '-list' (JSON ID list)
+- This is a `string` switch.
+It has one parameter.
+Its default value is `./til.json` (the **t**race **i**d **l**ist inside the actual directory).
+The with '-list' specified JSON file is the key to display the ID coded trices during runtime and should be under version control.

+#### subcommand switch '-port' (COM port)
+- This is a `string` switch.
+It has one parameter.
+Its default value is `COMscan`.
+- Using a virtual serial COM port on the PC over a FTDI USB adapter is a most likely variant.
+Usually trice tool needs this switch in the form `-port COM9` if for example COM port 9 is used.
+- With the default value trice scans for available COM ports.

+#### subcommand switch '-show' (show passphrase)
+- This is a `bool` switch.
+It has no parameters.
+Its default value is **false**.
+If the switch is applied its value is **true**.
+- Use this switch for creating your own password keys.
+If applied together with `-key MyPwd` it shows the encryption key.
+Simply copy this key than into the line `#define ENCRYPT XTEA_KEY( a9, 4a, 8f, e5, cc, b1, 9b, a6, 1c, 4c, 08, 73, d3, 91, e9, 87 ); //!< -key test` inside triceConfig.h.

+#### subcommand switch '-src' (source directory)
+- This is a `string` switch.
+It has one parameter.
+Its default value is `./` (the actual directory).
+- This is a multi-flag switch.
+It can be used several times and for directories and also for files.
+Right now not usable yet in the form "-src *.c".
+- Example: `trice u  -dry-run -v -src ./examples/ -src src.C/trice.h` will scan all C|C++ header and source code files inside directory ./examples and scan also file trice.h inside src.C directory.
+It would create|extend a list file til.json in the current directory without the **-dry-run** Switch.

+#### subcommand switch '-ts' (timestamp)
+This timestamp switch generates the timestamps on the PC only, what is good enough for many cases.
+If you need precise target timestamps you need to generate them inside the target and send them as TRICE* parameters.
+- This is a `string` switch.
+It has one parameter.
+Its default value is `LOCmicro`.
+That means local time with microseconds.
+- `UTCmicro` shows timestamps in universal time.
+- `off` no timestamps

+#### subcommand switch '-v' (verbose)
+- This is a `bool` switch.
+It has no parameters.
+Its default value is **false**.
+If the switch is applied its value is **true**.
+- For example `trice u -dry-run -v` is the same as `trice u -dry-run` but with more descriptive output.